accessibilitywars/zaw2/content/builds/alac-power-bladesworn.md

 [extra]
 series = "warrior"
 tagline = "I'll be here.
 I'll be waiting for you.
-So if you come here, you'll get alacrity." keywords = "Guild Wars 2, GW2, LI, bladesworn" toc = true balance = "2026-07"
+So if you come here, you will find alacrity." keywords = "Guild Wars 2, GW2, LI, bladesworn" toc = true balance = "2026-07"